gezeta-id/devo-tfidf/META.md

    generic _truth-test_ is set up to verify JUnit is working correctly.
 Maven wrappers are included as a courtesy, just in case.
  - For now, development will be done on the **master** branch.
+ - I've decided to use JCommander to parse command line arguments.
+It's simple enough and works reasonably well.